lassekongo83/adw-gtk3/README.md

 # adw-gtk3
 An unofficial GTK3 port of [libadwaita](https://gnome.pages.gitlab.gnome.org/libadwaita/).

-<sup>*Keep in mind that this port does not aim to be a 100% look-a-like of libadwaita.
+<sup>*This port does not claim to be a 100% look-a-like of libadwaita.
 There are some limitations to what GTK3 can do.*</sup>

 | Light theme | Dark theme |
 |:-----------:|:----------:|